-Wages Topic Answer Summary Payday 3 YES Must establish and maintain regular paydays that are either once weekly or at least once every two weeks.
+Wages Торіс Answer Summary Payday 3 YES Must establish and maintain regular paydays that are either once weekly or at least once every two weeks.
 The payday must fall no more than 8 days after the end of the pay period.
-Employers can apply for a waiver of the weekly or bi-weekly payment requirement, but paydays can be no less than monthly.
 Final Pay 4 YES Employees that quit or resign must be paid by the next regular payday.
 Employees that are fired/discharged must be paid no later than the next business day following the date of termination.
-Overtime 5 NO Agricultural employees are exempt from Connecticut overtime compensation, federal rules may apply.
+Overtime5 NO Agricultural employees are exempt from Connecticut overtime compensation, federal rules may apply.
 Refer to the federal fact sheet.
-Minimum Wage 6 YES \$13.00 per hour as of August 1, 2021.
-It will increase to \$14.00 per hour on July 1, 2022, and then \$15 per hour on June 1, 2023.
+Minimum Wage 6 YES \$14.00 per hour as of July 1, 2022.
+It will increase to \$15 per hour on June 1, 2023.
 After 2023, increases will go into effect January 1 each year based on the employment cost index.
 Hours Worked 7 YES Hours worked includes all time that an employee is required to be on the employer's premises or to be on duty, or to be at the prescribed work place.
 It also includes all time that an employee performs any work, whether or not required to do so by the employer.
 Time for meals is excluded unless the employee performs any work during the meal break.
 Hours worked includes time that an employee is required to wait on the premises and time an employee is on-call for emergency services at a location designated by the employer, whether or not the employee is actually called upon to work.
 Reporting Time Pay NO Connecticut law does not require reporting time pay for agricultural employees, i.e. an employee is only required to be paid for actual hours worked.
-Pay Stub 8 YES Each payday, employers must give each employee a written record of:
+Pay Stub 8 YES Each payday, employers must give each employee a written record of:Itemized deductions